Cyberworld-builders/eternaguard/README.md

 - Unified dashboard consolidating all marketing metrics
 - Real-time performance indicators and trend analysis

+## 👥 CRM Dashboard Demo

+### Customer Relationship Management
+Visit **http://localhost:3000/crm-dashboard** to see the Phase 2 CRM features:
+- **Sales Pipeline**: 5-stage funnel with lead tracking and revenue forecasting
+- **Contract Management**: Active contracts with customer details and service types
+- **Work Orders**: Task tracking with priorities, assignments, and status
+- **Customer Tracking**: Relationship management with interaction history
+- **Task Management**: Daily tasks with priority levels and due dates
+- **Revenue Analytics**: Performance metrics and trend analysis

+Features mock data demonstrating:
+- Complete sales lifecycle from lead to closed deal
+- Integration with property management system
+- Automated work order creation from property issues
+- 360° customer view with all interactions and contracts

 ### Adding Static Images
 See [IMAGE-SETUP.md](./IMAGE-SETUP.md) for instructions on adding custom images:
 1. Save your images as `eternaguard-hero.png` and `eternaguard-overview.png`